What is customer lifecycle management?

 Conversation intelligence: Post-sale insights that predict churn risk and expansion opportunities

 The right platform acts as connective tissue across your tech stack, not another point solution.
-ConnectWise used ZoomInfo to enrich their CRM with accurate contact and company data at scale, helping their sales team prioritize accounts and accelerate pipeline velocity.
+Momentive used ZoomInfo Operations to cut speed-to-lead from 20 minutes to 60 seconds, giving their sales team a first-mover advantage on every inbound lead.

-Track metrics that reflect customer outcomes and business performance across all lifecycle stages.
+Track metrics that reflect customer outcomes and business performance at each lifecycle stage.
 Essential KPIs include:

 Customer Health Score: Composite metric tracking product usage, support interactions, and engagement against success benchmarks

-Net Revenue Retention (NRR): Percentage of revenue retained from existing customers after accounting for churn, contraction, and expansion (targets often exceed 100%)
+Net Revenue Retention (NRR): Percentage of revenue retained from existing customers after accounting for churn, contraction, and expansion (targets often exceed 100%).
+Snowflake saw 90% higher opportunity open rates on ZoomInfo-scored accounts, a direct result of combining health scoring with intent-based prioritization.

 Time-To-Value (TTV): Days or weeks from contract signature to first meaningful product usage or outcome achievement